KiboPS/kibo-fulfillment-workflows-ff/docs/How-to-extend-Kibo-Fulfillment-workflows.md

 # How to Extend Kibo Fulfillment

 ### Overview
 The following will allow you to author custom fulfillment workflows using a fork of this repository, upload & install them thru Kibo Development Center, enable them thru the API and execute them via the Kibo Fulfiller application.

 __NOTE:__ This documentation instructs use of the __jBPM Business Central__ application for authoring and testing BPMN workflows locally.
-An IDE such as Eclipse is an alternative for process authoring and is documented at [jbpm.org](https://www.jbpm.org).
-Click the __Read Documentation__ link on the jBPM home page and search the referenced document for __Eclipse Developer Tools__.
+An IDE such as Eclipse is an alternative for process authoring and is documented at [jBPM 7 documentation](https://docs.jbpm.org/7.74.1.Final/jbpm-docs/html_single/).
+Search the documentation for __Eclipse Developer Tools__.

 1. [Setup jBPM Server with Business Central for local development](#setup-jbpm-server-with-business-central-for-local-development)
 1. [Setup for Kibo Development Center remote synchronization](#setup-for-kibo-development-center-remote-synchronization)